voxelize/voxelize/docs/docs/tutorials/basics/5-chunk-generation.md

 :::note
 -   The `VoxelAccess` trait allows developers to use chunk data access methods such as `set_voxel` on data structures like `Chunk` or `Chunks`.
--   `Vec3` is a 3-number data structure used across Voxelize.
+-   `Vec3` is a 3-number list data structure used across Voxelize.
 :::

 Implement what the flat land stage does: